Plantscaping Benefits: Plants are Nature’s Air Freshener

 NASA Research on Toxic Air

-National Aeronautics and Space Administration (NASA) research, originally complied to determine methods to clean the atmosphere of the Space Shuttle, has proven that even a small number of plants significantly reduces the toxins in the air we breathe.
-Toxic vapors such as formaldehyde, carbon monoxide benzene, ozone, radon and trichloroethylene are emitted from common products such as carpet and padding, particle and pressed wood products, foam insulation, copy machine inks, oils, paints, dyes, plastics, rubber, detergent, varnishes, adhesives, hair spray, deodorant, grocery bags, waxed paper, facial tissues, paper towels and second-hand smoke!
+National Aeronautics and Space Administration (NASA) researched ways to clean the atmosphere within the Space Shuttle, discovering and proving that even a small number of plants significantly reduces the toxins in the air we breathe.
+Toxic vapors such as formaldehyde, carbon monoxide, benzene, ozone, radon and trichloroethylene are emitted from common products such as carpet and padding, particle and pressed wood products, foam insulation, copy machine inks, oils, paints, dyes, plastics, rubber, detergent, varnishes, adhesives, grocery bags, waxed paper, facial tissues, paper towels and second-hand smoke!
+Yipes!
 This should make you more than a little concerned about the air you breathe.

-Fortunately, a simple, nature and inexpensive solution is available – include plants in your interior spaces, or plantscaping.
+Fortunately, a simple, natural and inexpensive solution is available – include plants in your interior spaces!

-NASA studies so strongly demonstrate the value and efficacy of plants to clean air that future space systems will continue to carry live plants on board for air purification.
+NASA studies so strongly demonstrate the value and efficacy of plants to clean air that space systems continue to carry live plants on board for air purification.

 Living plants are the ultimate, affordable, multi-purpose investment.
 If this simple solution is good enough for NASA, imagine how you and your family can benefit.